 - If you do not see the Mobile Layout setting, then it is not enabled and you will not be affected.

 What should I do if I am affected by this?

-Once your theme is responsive, update your Guide settings to disable the Mobile layout as shown in the screenshot above.
+Once your theme is responsive, and you're ready to turn off your mobile help center, then you can update your Guide settings to disable the Mobile layout as shown in the screenshot above.

 What happens if I do not migrate before the removal date?

 If your theme is not responsive and you do not make changes to it, your Help Center’s desktop-optimized theme will be provided to customers on their mobile devices.